InternVLA-A1: Unifying Understanding, Generation and Action for Robotic Manipulation: Experiments

-To evaluate the performance of \modelname against leading VLA models, including $\pi_0$ and GR00T N1.5, we conducted a comprehensive evaluation across 10 diverse real-world tasks.
-These tasks, as displayed in \Cref{figure:general-purpose-tasks}, range from dexterous manipulation (e.g., Unscrew Cap, Zip Bag, Sort Parts) to regular manipulation (e.g., Make Sandwich, Operate Oven, Sort Rubbish).
+To evaluate the general manipulation capabilities of \modelname against leading VLA models, we conducted a comprehensive evaluation across 10 diverse real-world static tasks (\Cref{figure:general-purpose-tasks}).

-As shown in Table \ref{table:results_general_purpose_tasks}, InternVLA-A1 demonstrates superior performance compared to the prior state-of-the-art models, $\pi_0$ (3.3B) and GR00T N1.5 (3B).
-Notably, our smaller InternVLA-A1 (2B) model achieves an average success rate of 64.7\%, surpassing the 60.6\% average of the larger $\pi_0$ (3.3B) baseline.
-This result highlights the efficiency of our architecture and the quality of our data pyramid, enabling a lighter model to outperform a larger parameter counterpart.
-When scaling to a comparable size, InternVLA-A1 (3B) yields a substantial performance improvement, reaching an average success rate of 75.1\%—a 14.5\% absolute improvement over $\pi_0$.
-In regular manipulation tasks, InternVLA-A1 (3B) exhibits exceptional robustness; it achieves dominant leads in complex tasks like Make Sandwich (93.3\% vs. 66.7\%) and Operate Oven (86.7\% vs. 73.3\%), while maintaining top-tier performance on Sort Rubbish (97.3\%), matching the strong baseline set by $\pi_0$.
-Furthermore, in challenging dexterous manipulation tasks, InternVLA-A1 (3B) equals the strongest baseline in Unscrew Cap and Sort Parts while significantly surpassing it in Zip Bag (73.3\% vs. 40.0\%).
+As shown in Table~\ref{table:results_general_purpose_tasks}, InternVLA-A1 clearly outperforms prior state-of-the-art models on real-world static manipulation tasks.
+Notably, our smaller InternVLA-A1 (2B) achieves an average success rate of 64.7\%, surpassing the 60.6\% average of the larger $\pi_0$ (3.3B) baseline.
+This result highlights the effectiveness of our architecture and joint training of simulated trajectories, real-robot demonstrations, and egocentric human videos, enabling a lighter model to outperform a larger counterpart.
+When scaling to a comparable size, InternVLA-A1 (3B) delivers a clear performance gain, reaching an average success rate of 75.1\%, which is +14.5\% over $\pi_0$ (60.6\%) and +4.4\% over $\pi_{0.5}$ (70.7\%).
+It shows strong advantages on long-horizon tasks such as Make Sandwich (93.3\% vs. 73.3\% for $\pi_{0.5}$) and Operate Oven (86.7\% vs. 80.0\%), and remains top-tier on Sort Rubbish (97.3\%), matching the best baseline.
+On challenging manipulation tasks, InternVLA-A1 (3B) matches the strongest baseline on Unscrew Cap (66.7\%) and Sort Parts (53.3\%), while achieving substantial gains on Zip Bag (73.3\% vs. 60.0\% for $\pi_{0.5}$, and 40.0\% for $\pi_0$).
 These results confirm that InternVLA-A1 not only excels in high-level task planning but also possesses superior fine-grained control capabilities.